vipul892/excel-project-Indian-Lokh-Sabha-Election-2024/README.md

-# excel-project-Indian-Lokh-Sabha-Election-2024

-**Indian Lok Sabha Election 2024 – Excel Dashboard** <br>
-📌 **Project Overview** <br>
-This project presents an interactive Indian Lok Sabha Election 2024 Dashboard built using Microsoft Excel. <br>
-The dashboard analyzes election results including party-wise seat distribution, vote share percentage, state-wise performance, and EVM vs Postal vote comparison <br>
-The objective of this project is to transform raw election data into clear, structured, and insightful visual reports using Excel. <br>

-🎯 Project Objectives <br>

-* Analyze seats won by each political party
-* Visualize vote share percentage by party
-* Compare EVM votes vs Postal votes
-* Track state-wise total votes
-* Enable filtering by Party, State, Constituency, and Result

-🛠 **Tools & Excel Features Used**

-* Microsoft Excel
-* Pivot Tables
-* Pivot Charts
-* Slicers
-* Data Cleaning & Formatting
-* Conditional Formatting
-* Dashboard Design & Layout

-📊 **Dashboard Features**
-🔹 **Key Metrics**

-* Total Seats: 8902
-* Total Won Seats: 543
-* Total Lost Seats: 8359

-🔹 **Visualizations Included**

-* Seats Won by Party (Bar Chart)
-* Vote Share by Party (Donut Chart)
-* Seats Won by State (Pie Chart)
-* Total Votes by State (Map)
-* EVM vs Postal Votes Comparison (Column Chart)

-🔹 **Interactive Filters**

-* Party
-* State
-* Constituency
-* Result (Won / Lost)

-📈 **Key Insights**

-* Major national parties dominate seat distribution.
-* Some states show strong regional party influence.
-* Vote share percentage does not always equal seat share.
-* Differences observed between EVM and Postal votes in select constituencies.

-🚀 **How to Use**

-* Download the Excel file from this repository
-* Open in Microsoft Excel
-* Use slicers to filter data dynamically
-* Interact with charts for insights

-📸 Dashboard Preview
+# 🗳️ Indian Lok Sabha Election 2024 – Excel Dashboard

+An interactive data visualization project built using Microsoft Excel to analyze and present insights from the Indian Lok Sabha Election 2024 results.

+---

+## 📌 Project Overview

+The **Indian Lok Sabha Election 2024 Dashboard** is a dynamic Excel-based reporting solution designed to analyze election data in a structured and visual format.

+This dashboard transforms raw election data into meaningful insights by showcasing:

+- Party-wise seat distribution
+- Vote share percentage
+- State-wise performance
+- EVM vs Postal vote comparison

+The objective of this project is to demonstrate how Microsoft Excel can be used as a powerful business intelligence tool for data analysis and dashboard creation.

+---

+## 🎯 Project Objectives

+- Analyze total seats won by each political party
+- Visualize vote share percentage distribution
+- Compare EVM votes vs Postal votes
+- Track total votes state-wise
+- Enable interactive filtering by Party, State, Constituency, and Result

+---

+## 🛠 Tools & Excel Features Used

+- Microsoft Excel
+- Pivot Tables
+- Pivot Charts
+- Slicers
+- Data Cleaning & Formatting
+- Conditional Formatting
+- Dashboard Design & Layout

+---

+## 📊 Dashboard Features

+### 🔹 Key Metrics

+- **Total Records:** 8902
+- **Total Won Seats:** 543
+- **Total Lost Seats:** 8359

+---

+### 🔹 Visualizations Included

+- Seats Won by Party (Bar Chart)
+- Vote Share by Party (Donut Chart)
+- Seats Won by State (Pie Chart)
+- Total Votes by State (Map Chart)
+- EVM vs Postal Votes Comparison (Column Chart)

+---

+### 🔹 Interactive Filters

+The dashboard includes dynamic slicers for:

+- Party
+- State
+- Constituency
+- Result (Won / Lost)

+These filters allow users to interact with the dashboard and generate customized insights instantly.

+---

+## 📈 Key Insights

+- Major national parties dominate overall seat distribution.
+- Certain states show strong influence of regional political parties.
+- Vote share percentage does not always translate into equivalent seat share.
+- Noticeable differences observed between EVM and Postal votes in select constituencies.

+---

+## 🚀 How to Use

+1. Download the Excel file from this repository
+2. Open the file in Microsoft Excel
+3. Use slicers to filter data dynamically
+4. Interact with charts to explore insights

+---

+## 📸 Dashboard Preview

 ![Indian Lok Sabha Election 2024 Excel Dashboard](dashbord_images/dashbord1.PNG)

 ![Indian Lok Sabha Election 2024 Excel Dashboard](dashbord_images/dashbord2.PNG)

+---

+## 🎯 Project Objective (Summary)

+To design a structured and interactive election analysis dashboard using Excel that converts complex electoral data into simple, clear, and actionable visual insights.

+---

+## 👨‍💻 Author

+**Vipul Alsundkar**
+Data & BI Enthusiast